-String Department Chair and String Ensembles Director
+String Department Chair and String Ensembles Director; IN-PERSON LESSONS

 One of the Lower Mainland’s most active and successful string pedagogues, violinist Carla Birston has dedicated her career to fostering the joy of playing and learning to students of all ages and levels.
 A much-in-demand teacher with one of the largest private lesson studios in Metropolitan Vancouver, her students are consistently successful in various music festivals, at the Provincial Finals and in international competitions.
 One of her current students recently won the Seattle Young Artist Competition, performing the Tchaikovsky Violin Concerto with the Seattle Symphony Orchestra, and is also one of six finalists for this year’s Shean Competition.